JannieI/canvas-workstation-V3/src/app/roadmap.md

 **Templates**
 1. Loading a template - make sure to respect security / rights + all is read-only
+2. D used as Templates may include templates already!
+This is to simplify things, and a string of dependencies - it is thus restricted to one level.
+A T can be used in may D, no issue.
 3. Add Datasources to Dashboard, but flag them as invisible.
 Thus, Dashboard can use them in Template only, and user cannot use them.
 If the user needs that Datasource, he can add it, in which case it will be duplicated, one invisible.
 4. If this gets too complicated, only use Shapes on Templates.
 5. Ensure Templates are on different layers / z-index
+6. When a T is changed, the user is warned which Ds use it - he can see their names and maybe even open them.